Important Announcements

 Variable interest rates are tied to an index and change annually if the index changes.
 The rates are based on the 91-Day T-Bill and 1-Year Constant Maturity Treasury Yield.

-When variable interest rates change, we are required to ensure that the loan is paid off at the agreed upon time per the Master Promissory Note.
+When variable interest rates change, we are required to ensure that the loan is paid off within the agreed upon time per the Master Promissory Note.
 The new monthly payment is based off the amount of principal remaining, any outstanding interest accrued, the new interest rate, and the number of months left to pay the loan off.